 The IDDB also supports multiple topical research initiatives, networks, and programs.
 For more information, visit the Other Activities and Advances section.

-Investigators in the DESPR conduct research to understand the causes of IDDs.
-In the Upstate New York Developmental Screening Program, DESPR researchers are working with the New York State Department of Health, and the University at Albany School of Public Health, to determine whether infertility treatments adversely affect the growth, motor, and social development of children from birth through age 3 years, or if these technologies are associated with differences in the timing or rates of infant and child development, including IDDs.
+Investigators in the DIPHR conduct research to understand the causes of IDDs.
+In the Upstate New York Developmental Screening Program, DIPHR researchers are working with the New York State Department of Health, and the University at Albany School of Public Health, to determine whether infertility treatments adversely affect the growth, motor, and social development of children from birth through age 3 years, or if these technologies are associated with differences in the timing or rates of infant and child development, including IDDs.
 This research includes use of standard developmental questionnaires as well as a specialized screening tool for autism spectrum disorders (ASDs).

 The DBSVB supports basic and clinical research on normal and abnormal development that relates to the causes and prevention of congenital and genetic defects as well as research training in relevant academic and medical areas.
 Among the Branch’s high-priority areas is basic research on elucidating the biochemical, molecular biologic, genetic, and cellular mechanisms of early development and their importance in IDDs.